Pediatric Orthopedic Surgeons treating a Broken Wrist

 What are the symptoms of Choreiiform Gait in Children?

-Choreiform gait appears as symptoms, which may include:
+Choreiform gait appears as a symptom, which may include:

 • Involuntary Movements: Irregular, rapid, and jerky movements, especially in the arms and legs while walking.